Duncan D. Hunter: Political positions

 On environmental issues, Hunter has a 2% (out of 100%) lifetime voting score from the League of Conservation Voters, an environmental group.

-Hunter rejects the majority position on climate change.
+Hunter rejects the scientific consensus on climate change.
 He believes that it is not caused by humans, that it may actually be positive, and that its cause is unknown.

 Hunter does not believe the EPA should be allowed to regulate greenhouse gas emissions, and has consistently voted against any governmental limits to CO_{2} pollution.
 He would like to open up oil drilling in the United States in order to bring down gas prices.

 In a 2009 interview with KPBS, Hunter expressed support for "overriding" the designation of the delta smelt as an endangered species, saying that overriding it would reduce unemployment in California.